nicknovitski/occupado/README.md

 Type=simple
 ExecStart=/full/path/to/occupado
 ```

+You could also specify a different number of minutes to look back with the command-line argument `--minutes`.

 Now you need a timer to run this unit.
 On AWS, since you get billed for every
 hour or portion thereof, you'd want to run it every hour, a little bit before